 Cultural environments may appear in towns and urban areas, in the agricultural landscape or in forested and other uncultivated areas.

 Examples of what may be designated as a cultural environment include a cluster of historically valuable farm buildings round a courtyard, situated in an agricultural landscape that still shows characteristic features of traditional farming methods, or a fishing village with houses, boathouses, quays and other buildings and installations related to fishing activities.
 An industrial area with factories and workers' houses is also a cultural environment.

-So far, nine cultural environments in Norway are protected by law:
+So far, ten cultural environments in Norway are protected by law:

 - Havrå farm complex (Hordaland)